 Your trip would be more valuable and impressive if you explored everything yourself.
 Even I’m a travel blogger, and I share a lot of info on my blog to support every traveler, I would suggest you do research about the place you intend to visit, including its special cuisine, or the transportation, etc. I’m sure your trip would be more exciting.
 And in this way traveling makes you smarter, too.

 Although I said that driving a car or riding a motorbike is one of the best experiences, you should spend more time walking and enjoy things.
 I believe interacting with nature would bring you a lot of new lessons in your life.

 By saying walking more, I would like to relate it to trekking, or hiking more.
 All of those activities force us to use our legs to walk and our hands to feel the surrounded objects.
 As a result, we have more chances to expand our knowledge of everything we touch and feel.

 I still remember the time I joined a trekking trip at Bu Gia Map National Park, I learned how to cook water using bamboo.
 And in my trek at Ta Nang – Phan Dung, I pretty much enjoyed making the tents, preparing dinner, and sleeping in the middle of nowhere.
 Even that night had heavy rain and wind, and I was so cold, it was one of my best experiences ever.

 This last section might somehow isn’t related to traveling makes you smarter, but more about a thing that I really want to share.

-In my opinion, drama doesn’t mean dangerous.
+In my opinion, the drama doesn’t mean dangerous.
 You are both the director and actor of your life story.
 All you need is making your story the most interesting so you can proudly show it to your friends, your relatives, and even yourself later.

 ‘PIN IT’ NOW, DEFINITELY TRAVELING MAKES YOU SMARTER!